lctseng/MFRC522_Ruby/README.md

 ##Known issue

-I can't get my reader to work at baud rate higher than 106kBd, so the baud rate negotiation in ISO 14443-4 will be fixed to 106kBd until I found the workaround.
+I can't get my reader to work at baud rate higher than 106kBd, so the baud rate negotiation in ISO 14443-4 will be fixed to 106kBd until I find the workaround.

 ##Get started